Childhood Lead Poisoning & Healthcare Providers

 The Childhood Lead Poisoning Prevention Program (CLPPP) coordinates statewide efforts to identify and manage lead poisoning in those ages birth through six.
 This includes tracking cases of blood lead levels for children and providing outreach and education for families of children under the age of six years old with elevated blood lead levels above 5 micrograms per deciliter (mcg/dL).
 Children under the age of six with an elevated blood lead level greater than 10mcg/dL receive nurse case management services.

-Contact [email protected]om for more information about the Scott County Health Department Childhood Lead Poisoning Prevention Program.
+Contact [email protected] for more information about the Scott County Health Department Childhood Lead Poisoning Prevention Program.

 Iowa Childhood Lead Screening & Management Guidelines

-Physicians and health care providers should evaluate all children ages 6 or younger using the IDPH Childhood Lead Poisoning Risk Questionnaire.
+Physicians and health care providers should evaluate all children ages 6 or younger using the Iowa HHS Childhood Lead Poisoning Risk Questionnaire.

 Physicians and health care providers should conduct a blood lead test for any child who:

-The Iowa Department of Public Health (IDPH) recommends children be tested at 12 and 24 months of age.
-Thereafter, all children should be evaluated annually until age 6 using the IDPH Childhood Lead Poisoning Risk Questionnaire.
+The Iowa Department of Health and Human Services recommends children be tested at 12 and 24 months of age.
+Thereafter, all children should be evaluated annually until age 6 using the Iowa HHS Childhood Lead Poisoning Risk Questionnaire.

 How should the blood be drawn?